annnniexu/tp/docs/UserGuide.md

 > e.g. `help 123` will just be intepreted as `help`.
 > * Words that are in square brackets such as `[/tag TAG]` indicates that it is
 > optional to include in the command.
-> * Users should not use any `/` into their input descriptions unless using
+> * Users should not use any `/` into their input descriptions unless using for input command format

-{Give detailed description of each feature}

 ### Display Commands : `help`
 Displays the features of OmniTravel